AlejandroVenturaDesigner/Excel-Hiring-Dynamic-Dashboard/README.md

 # Excel Hiring and Termination of staff Dynamic Dashboard

-In this project I analyzed and cleaned data in Excel from a database using keyboard shortcuts and pivot tables to model a dinamic dashboard with multiple cards, graphics and slicers.
+In this project I analyzed and cleaned data in Excel from a database using keyboard shortcuts and pivot tables to model a dynamic dashboard with multiple cards, graphics and slicers.
 Showed different and unique indicators.

 ## 1.- Data Understanding and Cleaning